joshbquinn/word_scraper/README.md

-"# word_scraper"

-The program creates a bunch of lists to cross check a list containing all words from a specfied URL. after cross checking the URL list of words with the common words, nouns, verbs, and keywords, the URL list is written to a text file and the found nouns and verbs are also written to text files.
-These are stored in a unique directory each time the program is run.
+# Word Scraper

+The program scrapes keywords, nouns and verbs from a URL and stores them in .txt files.

+- Creates a list of words from a specified URL.
+- Creates a unique directory (url name + datetime stamp) to store any .txt files.
+- Creates generic lists of common words, nouns and verbs to cross check the URL list against.
+- Cleans up the URL list to remove unwanted elements (HTML, JavaScripts etc) and leave only the text.
+- Cross checks the URL list of words against the common words, noun and verb lists.
+- Common words removed from URL list
+- Matched noun and verb lists created
+- Keyword, and noun and verb matches written to .txt files
+- Files stored in a unique directory each time the program is run.

+# Instructions
-The user can spicfiy what URL to pull the text from in the main module.
+In the main module, the user can specify a URL to pull the text from.

-Future changes:
+# Future changes

+Application Structure:
+- Modularise the files correctly
 - Add classes
-- Modularise the files correctly
 - Add inheritance
-- Stronger regex functions to clean up URL list of words
+- Ensure program is secured properly
+- Implement OO Design Principles

+Usability and functionality:
 - More generic usability across various URLs
+- More robust regex functions to clean up URL list of words

+UI:
+- Simple frontend interface to add a URL to scrape from, display found keywords and option to download the .txt file.

+# Future Pipeline extensions
+- Browser testing
+- Archive test results